-- 1) Weekly modules.
+- 1) Weekly Modules.
 To be posted on Modules page of the course Canvas website.
-Each week's module will contain four assignments:

-- Reading or readings

-- Position paragraph about the reading(s)

-- Video or videos

-- Comment to a discussion forum about the video(s).
+Each week's module will contain four assignments: - Reading or readings - Written questions you pose about the reading or readings-questions that you have that emerge from the reading(s) - Video or videos - Comment to a discussion forum about the video(s).